isaiahgama/SpotifyAPIProj/README.md

 # Getting Started with this Project

+You can view the current production version of this project at [https://howcoolami.herokuapp.com](How Hip Am I?)

 In order to get this app running locally for development, you will have to follow the instructions at [https://developer.spotify.com/dashboard/](https://developer.spotify.com/dashboard/) to create your own spotify application.